lab1092/blender-manual_ja/manual/render/cycles/gpu_rendering.rst

 While a graphics card is rendering, it can not redraw the user interface, which makes Blender unresponsive.
-We attempt to avoid this problem by giving back control over the :abbr:`GPU (Graphics processing unit)` as often as possible, but a completely smooth interaction can't be guaranteed, especially on heavy scenes.
+We attempt to avoid this problem by giving back control over the GPU as often as possible, but a completely smooth interaction can't be guaranteed, especially on heavy scenes.
 This is a limitation of graphics cards for which no true solution exists, though we might be able to improve this somewhat in the future.

-If possible, it is best to install more than one :abbr:`GPU (Graphics processing unit)`, using one for display and the other(s) for rendering.
+If possible, it is best to install more than one GPU, using one for display and the other(s) for rendering.